anthonycheng12/Lebron-James-Stat-Tracker/readme.md

 ## Research Topics

-* (5 points) Integrate user authentication
+* (3 points) Unit Testing
-* I will use LoopBack via CLI to create an authentication
+* I will use Mocha to unit test functions
-* LoopBack is a highly extensible open source Node.js framework
-* (3 points) Use the NBA JavaScript API to gather statistics
+* (5 points) Use the NBA JavaScript API to gather statistics
 * see <code>https://github.com/bttmly/nba</code>